Vaccine for cervical cancer

 The U.S. Food and Drug Administration (FDA) has approved two vaccines to prevent HPV infection: Gardasil® and Cevarix®.
 Both cervical cancer vaccines prevent infection with two high-risk HPV strains, which cause nearly 70 percent of cervical cancers.
 Gardasil also prevents infection with two HPV strains that cause nearly 90 percent of genital warts.

 The cervical cancer vaccines are given in a series of three injections over six months.
-The Centers for Disease Control (CDC) recommends the vaccine for girls ages 11 to 12.
+The CDC recommends the vaccine for girls ages 11 to 12.
 This allows the immune system to develop antibodies before likely exposure to HPV.